 Still, I think that we have not reached the lowest deeps of the Savior's poverty till we come to the fact of His bearing sin.
 A man may be very poor as to worldly goods, and he may be able to bear it.
-He may have taken another's debts upon himself, and they may press heavily upon him; yet the load may not crush Him; but when he loses his character because of no wrong of his own, but because he wishes to deliver another, and when he has to come into contact with the sin of another, and cannot help coming into contact with it, if his mind is pure and innocent, it is an awful poverty to him.
-Brethren, it is the greatest miracle I ever heard of that the Lamb of God should bear the sin of men at all, and should so bear sin as to take it away, because, remember, there was in Christ no taint of sin of any kind.
-There was no inclination to sin in Him; and yet (hear these inspired words), "He has made Him to be sin for us, who knew no sin."
-Of course, the Savior never could be sinful, and we will use no words that might even suggest such a thought; we would with indignation repudiate such an idea, but yet He did occupy the sinner's place, He did endure the sinner's curse: "As it is written, Cursed is everyone that hangs on a tree."
-No, I will even dare to say that, before the Lord God, He stood as the one sinner though He was no sinner; but the Lord made to meet on Him the iniquity of us all.
-Jesus stood to answer the summons of the law and to appear there as the Substitute for His people, "the Just for the unjust," but still, to appear there for the unjust: "who His own self bore our sins in His own body on the tree."
-Let me give you those words again: "who His own self bore our sins in His own body on the tree."
-For Him who was "God over all, blessed forever," for Him without whom was not anything made that was made, for Him to whom the cherubim and seraphim continually cry, "Holy, holy," this must be abject poverty indeed, that though He was rich in holiness, for our sakes He became poor in bearing our sin.
+He may have taken another's debts upon himself, and they may press heavily upon him, yet the load may not crush Him, but when he loses his character because of no wrong of his own, but because he wishes to deliver another, and when he has to come into contact with the sin of another and cannot help coming into contact with it, if his mind is pure and innocent, it is an awful poverty to him.

+Brethren, it is the greatest miracle I ever heard of that the Lamb of God should bear the sin of men at all, and should so bear sin as to take it away, because remember there was in Christ no taint of sin of any kind.
+There was no inclination to sin in Him, and yet (hear these inspired words), "He hath made him to be sin for us, who knew no sin."
+Of course, the Savior never could be sinful, and we will use no words that might even suggest such a thought, we would with indignation repudiate such an idea, but yet He did occupy the sinner's place, He did endure the sinner's curse, "As it is written, Cursed is every one that hangeth on a tree."

+Nay, I will even dare to say that before the Lord God, He stood as the one sinner, though He was no sinner, but the Lord made to meet on Him the iniquity of us all.
+Jesus stood to answer the summons of the law, and to appear there as the Substitute for His people, "the just for the unjust," but still, to appear there for the unjust, "who his own self bare our sins in his own body on the tree."
+Let me give you those words again, "who his own self bare our sins in his own body on the tree."

+For Him who was "God over all, blessed for ever," for Him without whom was not anything made that was made, for Him to whom the cherubim and seraphim continually do cry, "Holy, holy, holy," this must be abject poverty indeed, that though He was rich in holiness, for our sakes He became poor in bearing our sin.